 Students must petition for graduation to have their credits officially evaluated for the requirements of their respective degrees and/or certificates.
 Graduation ceremonies are held in June.
 Students who completed their degree and/or certificate requirements in fall or winter quarter during the current academic year are encouraged to return to participate in these activities.
 Students who will finish their degree and/or certificate requirements during the spring or summer quarter may participate in the June commencement.
+(Refer to the Degree and Certificate Requirements.)
 Participation in the commencement ceremony does not ensure completion of a degree and/or certificate.